zhoubing34/DGOM/README.md

 # What is it about

-Implement the Nodal DGM (Discontinuous Galerkin Method) in various applications, include
+Implement the Nodal DGM (Discontinuous Galerkin Method) for various applications, including

-* 2d Maxwell equations
 * 2d Convection problem
 * 2d Shallow water equation
-* 3d Ocean modelling (developing)

 # Features

 * Nodal Discontinuous Galerkin method
-* Various element shapes, e.g. triangle, quadrilateral in two-dimensions and prism in three-dimensions (developing)
+* Various element shapes, e.g. triangle, quadrilateral
-* Parallel computation
+* MPI parallelization

 # How to build